Starches; Simple sugars; Sugars; Complex carbohydrates; Diet - carbohydrates; Simple carbohydrates

 Many different types of foods contain one or more type of carbohydrate.

-Sugars occur naturally in these nutrient-rich foods:
+Sugars, or simple carbohydrates, occur naturally in these nutrient-rich foods:

 Some foods have added sugar.
 Many packaged and refined foods contain added sugar.
 These include: